wp-plugins/wptouch/readme.txt

 * Updated outdated links in the admin panel
 * Updated outdated text in the admin panel
 * Re-validated admin XHTML with W3C
+* Fixed User Agent strings which caused browsers to show WPtouch

 = Version 1.9.9.2 =